What your support has done so far;

-Approx 70% of all the rum in the world are produced in the Caribbean
+Approx 70% of all the rum in the world is produced in the Caribbean

-But less than 5% of the rum produced in the Caribbean are black-owned
+But less than 5% of all the rum produced in the Caribbean is black-owned

 In our eyes, Forever is a birth of passion, an abstract of preserved Caribbean culture.